passivsystems/protean/README.md

 ### Setting up your services

 Create a file with a .cod.edn extension.
-See *sample-codex.cod.edn* at the root of this repository.
+See *sample-petstore.cod.edn* at the root of this repository.
 Once you are finished you can add your service *codex* by;
 * uploading with the basic Protean CLI
     - protean add-services -f /path/to/service.cod.edn
 * uploading with curl